Sodment/servo_blik/README.md

 # servo_blik

-A flutter app and python server created as a project for Embeded Systems course.
+A flutter app and python scripts created as a project for Embeded Systems course.
 It functions similarly to BLIK as the user generates code to enter on the keyboard to move the servomechanism.
 After a couple of seconds the code expires and you need to generate a new one to eneter.
 The RPi serves as server and database and App is only required for code generation and time counting

 ## Requirements:
   - RaspberryPi (capable of running python 3.6 or newer, we used RaspberryPI 4B)